kennethlarotyamat/MIS76810032024Sprg/media/text/readme.txt

 completing into JavaScript files, and then displaying them here on my landing page, but I just haven't come around to doing that.

+from readme.md entry # 8

+So today I learned that I actually can edit .md files in Eclipse.
+I have to use a - there is something called a generic text editor.
+I'm writing this in eclipse.

 ...

 9